 - Let this sit until the currants stop floating up-and-down in the solution.

-(March, 2018 update) Alternative Directions: This makes a perfectly adequate drink, but we decided we wanted to tweak it a bit for flavor.
-The primary ferment seemed to be stripping the flavors, so we added a secondary ferment.
+Alternative Directions: This makes a perfectly adequate drink, but we decided we wanted to tweak it a bit for flavor.
+The primary ferment was stripping the flavors, so we added a secondary ferment.
 We wait to put the juice and any herbs or spices we are using until then.
 You would still add the currants to the primary if you were using them as an indicator.

 We started making mead with the Red Star Premier Blanc Yeast.
 You can use champagne yeast or any wine yeast for the process, but we are aiming for a drier finished product.
 We aren’t playing at catching wild yeasts for our brews.
-I have a lot of diverse cultures going in my house and don’t want my sourdough beasties to infect our melomels, because honey is expensive.
+I have a lot of diverse cultures living in my house and honey is too expensive to pick up some funky yeast.

 I also am going to use modern bottling practices because I am a safety gal.
 This means we wash the bottles on the sanitize cycle in our dishwasher with a sanitizer like B-Brite and we sterilize the caps in boiling water before we start bottling.
 We are bottling this in 22-ounce beer bottles.